Keeping up with the dozens of home maintenance tasks each year can be overwhelming—but I’m here to help.

 Download PDF: Home Maintenance Checklist Printable PDF

-Download Excel File: Home Maintenance Checklist Printable Excel Sheet
+Download Excel File: Home Maintenance Checklist Printable Excel Spreadsheet

-If you’re not ready to download and print right now, we’ve outlined each item on the checklist below and included explanations, tips, and helpful resources to get you started.
+If you’re not ready to download and print right now, I’ve outlined each item on the checklist below and included explanations, tips, and helpful resources to get you started.

 Click the links below to jump straight to a section: